bhuvaneshwar-git/bhuvaneshwar-git.github.io/_posts/2026-02-08-college-project-documentation.md

 ## Project Overview

-A web application that allows users to run Linux operating systems (Kali Linux and Ubuntu) directly in their browser through VNC.
+A web application that allows users to run Linux operating systems (Kali Linux and Parrot) directly in their browser through VNC.
 The application features user authentication via Authgear, session management with login/logout tracking, and isolated Docker containers for each user.

 ### Key Features